 For his career, JD Martinez is a 6 time all star, 3 time silver slugger, and 2018 World Champion with the Red Sox.
 Within that, Martinez has collected 1741 hits, 1071 RBIS, 331 homeruns, a career batting average of .283 and a career OPS+ 31% better than league average at 131 OPS+.

-In 2024, JD Martinez played in 120 games, and had 102 hits, 46 runs, 16 home runs, 69 RBIs, a batting average of .235 and a triple slash line of .320/.406/.725 for an OPS+ of 105.
+In 2024, JD Martinez played in 120 games, he had 102 hits, 46 runs, 16 home runs, 69 RBIs, a batting average of .235 and a triple slash line of .320/.406/.725 for an OPS+ of 105.

 Leave a comment